"No debating": SA defends Christmas clothes after woman questions tradition

 In the video, she asked if the dynamics of the olden days are still applicable to these days because she sees some people in this generation putting themselves through pressure to buy the so-called Christmas clothes.
 The woman said celebrating a Christmas that you can't even afford means you'll be stressed again for uniforms come January.

-She asked why people can't buy clothes sometime in the year and give themselves a break in December.
+She asked why people can't buy clothes sometimes in the year and give themselves a break in December.
 The life coach also questioned spending on alcohol in December or even during the year.

 SA defends Christmas tradition